2022 Florida Statutes< Back to Statute Search

 (d) Using coercion for commercial sexual activity of an adult who is an unauthorized alien commits a felony of the first degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.

 (e)1.
-For labor or services who does so by the transfer or transport of any child under the age of 18 from outside this state to within the state commits a felony of the first degree, punishable as provided in s.
+For labor or services who does so by the transfer or transport of any child younger than 18 years of age or an adult believed by the person to be a child younger than 18 years of age from outside this state to within this state commits a felony of the first degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.

 (f)1.
-For commercial sexual activity who does so by the transfer or transport of any child under the age of 18 from outside this state to within the state commits a felony of the first degree, punishable by imprisonment for a term of years not exceeding life, or as provided in s.
+For commercial sexual activity who does so by the transfer or transport of any child younger than 18 years of age or an adult believed by the person to be a child younger than 18 years of age from outside this state to within this state commits a felony of the first degree, punishable by imprisonment for a term of years not exceeding life, or as provided in s.
 775.082, s.
 775.083, or s.
 775.084.

 For each instance of human trafficking of any individual under this subsection, a separate crime is committed and a separate punishment is authorized.